harshit8577/-Intro-to-VR-Development/README.md

 # -Intro-to-VR-Development

-To put this report together I looked at things from Meta Platforms Google VR and some really helpful YouTube videos.
-My goal was to get past all the talk and really understand what Virtual Reality is, how it works behind the scenes and where it is actually used today.
-These things helped me understand some ideas in a simple way giving me a good understanding of the technology.
-At its core Virtual Reality is not about watching a screen it is about stepping into the content.
-Of looking at a flat image you wear a headset that blocks out your physical surroundings and replaces them with a digital world.
-The biggest moment for me was understanding the concept of Presence.
-It is that feeling where your brain stops thinking "I am in my living room ".
-Starts believing "I am actually here."
-For Virtual Reality to succeed the simulation has to be so convincing that it mimics how we perceive reality
+To put this report together, I looked at research from Meta Platforms and Google VR, along with several helpful YouTube videos, to move past the hype and understand the technical mechanics of Virtual Reality.
+My primary goal was to grasp how VR works behind the scenes and where it is being applied today.
+Through this process, I learned that VR is not just about watching a screen; it is about stepping into the content.
+By wearing a headset that blocks out physical surroundings, you are transported into a digital world where the ultimate goal is achieving "Presence"—that specific moment where your brain stops thinking "I am in my room" and starts believing "I am actually here."

+To truly understand how this immersion is built, I spent time working directly with industry-standard tools like Blender and Unity.
+In Blender, I focused on the "digital carpentry" of the world, sculpting 3D assets and mapping textures to ensure every object looked realistic while remaining optimized for performance.
+I then moved those assets into Unity, which acted as the brain of the project.
+This is where I scripted the actual interactions, using C# and the XR Interaction Toolkit to handle physics, movement, and hand-tracking.
+By combining my custom models with Unity’s engine, I was able to see firsthand how stereoscopic vision and spatial audio work together.
+Seeing my own Blender creations come to life in a 360-degree interactive environment proved that for VR to succeed, the simulation must be precise enough to perfectly mimic how we perceive reality.

 [My Journey into Virtual Reality new.pdf](https://github.com/user-attachments/files/26755898/My.Journey.into.Virtual.Reality.new.pdf)